ataylor89/unix_wisdom/shell.md

 The document it brings up is called a man page.

 The man page for a command has a synopsis, a description and more.
 The man page often has a section for examples and a section on the history of the command.

+## Where does shell gets its name?

+We defined shell as the user interface of an operating system.

+The word shell often refers to the outermost layer of something.

+The user interface of an operating system can be thought of as its outermost layer.